bart-webleads/navigation-block/README.md

 ## Notes

 You can add a "fixed" footer menu using the parsewidget modifier.
 You can find the category ID in the category overview (modules > Navigation Block > Category)
+Current version does not work on ForkCMS 3.7

 ### Example
     {$var|parsewidget:"navigation_block":"detail":"1"}